TooSchoolForCool/CIESSL-py/README.md

 sudo pip install wheel
 ```

+For Python dependencies, Python virtual environment [Virtualenv](https://virtualenv.pypa.io/en/stable/) or [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) is highly recommended.
+For installation detail, please follow the link above to install the python virtual environment.

 Then [PyTorch](https://pytorch.org) needs to be installed, for the use of [ciessl_app](ciessl_app).
 In this repo, we adopt PyTorch-0.4.1.
-Try following command to install the PyTorch
+Try following command to install the PyTorch (Note: to support PyTorch with CUDA acceleration, different commands should be used)

 ```bash
 pip install http://download.pytorch.org/whl/cpu/torch-0.4.1-cp27-cp27mu-linux_x86_64.whl